From Proof-theoretic Validity to Base-extension Semantics for Intuitionistic Propositional Logic: Conclusion

 \section{Conclusion}

 Proof-theoretic semantics is the approach to meaning based on \emph{proof} (as opposed to \emph{truth}).
-There are two broad approach to it in the literature, which we classify as the \emph{operational} and the \emph{declarative}: the operational semantics is the semantics \emph{ of } arguments in the Dummett-Prawitz tradition (i.e., proof-theoretic validity), the declarative semantics is the semantics \emph{ in terms of } arguments in the Sandqvist tradition (i.e., base-extension semantics).
-In this paper, we demonstrate that what the operational and declarative approaches say about a logic coincide, but that there are subtle design choice for which there is no canonical choice (e.g., the meaning of negation --- see K\"urbis \cite{kurbis2019proof} for more discussion).
+There are two broad approaches to it in the literature: proof-theoretic validity (P-tV) and base-extension semantics (B-eS).
+The former is a semantics of arguments, and the latter is a semantics of a logic \emph{in terms of} arguments.
+Heuristically, P-tV provides a semantics by taking a sequent as valid iff it admits a valid argument.
+In this paper, we demonstrate that a certain version of P-tV provided by Prawitz~\cite{Prawitz1971ideas} (see also Schroeder-Heister~\cite{Schroeder2015elim}) contains the same semantic content as the B-eS for IPL provided by Sandqvist \cite{Sandqvist2015IL}.
+This explains why this B-eS is complete.

-The semantics given in this paper arises from reading proof-theoretic validity as providing a constructive semantics for IPL.
-One recovers a semantics without realizers by unfolding the constructors and deferring them to the base case, the challenge is in handling disjunction as one must make a choice.
-Ultimately, the computational understanding is recognizable by its second order definition: $U+V = (U \to X)\to(U \to X)\to X$ --- see Girard \cite{Girard1989Proofs} and Negri \cite{troelstra2000basic}; this is supported by the categorical perspective on base-extension semantics given by Pym et al. \cite{Pym2022catpts}.
-The connexion between entailment and consequence in the resulting semantics is quite strong: not only is entailment equivalent to consequence, but the ancillary support judgment is equivalent to the ancillary validity in a base judgment.
+To make the connection between P-tV and the B-eS of IPL, the paper considers carefully the notions of \emph{reduction} and \emph{base} that capture the `constructive' content of intuitionistic proof.
+This follows from the BHK interpretation of intuitionism (see Section~\ref{sec:background}).
+This, of course, raises the question of whether or no the other logics can be similarly captured.
+For example, there are B-eS for a variety of modal~\cite{Eckhardt} and intuitionistic substructural logics~\cite{IMLL,BI} relative to which the kind of analysis in this paper could be performed.
+Thus, future work includes extending the analysis herein to these domains and thereby understanding the consequential reading and constructive content of these logics.

-The techniques of proof-theoretic validity are quite general, so there is scope to consider the proof-theoretic semantics for the many other logics present within mathematics, philosophy, and informatics (e.g., modal and substructral logics).
-Such an investigation should clarify the implicit assumptions and subtleties involved in the setup and what the inferentialist account of logic may tell us about reasoning in general.
+On this note, we may particularly ask for a truly consequential reading of \emph{classical} entailment.
+According to Dummett~\cite{Dummett1978-DUMTJO}: \begin{quotation} In the resolution of the conflict between these two views [the truth-theoretic reading of classical connectives, and the demand that it be explained without recourse to the principle of \emph{bivalence}] lies, as I see it, one of the most fundamental and intractable problems in the theory of meaning; indeed in all philosophy. \end{quotation} Sandqvist~\cite{Sandqvist2009CL} addressed this with a B-eS akin to the one in this paper.
+This work takes $\to$ and $\bot$ as the only primitive connectives and provides the same B-eS for IPL, but with atomic systems restricted to rules without discharge (other choices are also possible — see Sandqvist~\cite{sandqvistwld,sandqvist2015hypothesis}).
+This provided an anchor relative to which one can investigate classical logic.